Køge

-Køge ([ˈkʰøː(j)ə], older spelling Kjøge) is a seaport on the coast of Køge Bugt (Bay of Køge) 39 km southwest of Copenhagen.
-It is the principal town and seat of Køge Municipality, Region Sjælland, Denmark.
-In 2022, the urban area had a population of 38,304.
+Køge ([ˈkʰøː(j)ə], older spelling Kjøge) is a Danish seaport on the coast of Køge Bugt (Bay of Køge) 39 km southwest of Copenhagen.
+It is the principal town and seat of Køge Municipality, Region Zealand, Denmark.
+In 2025, the urban area had a population of 38,506.

 The natural harbour and strategic location have given Køge a long history as a market town.
 Today, that past is evident in a well-preserved old town centre with many half-timbered houses.

 Køge is located in the Copenhagen metropolitan area and is connected to downtown Copenhagen by the E line of the S-train commuter rail system.
 Køge is also on the Copenhagen-Ringsted Line that was opened in June 2019.
 The new line positioned Køge as a central hub in Denmark's transport system.

 History

 Like most Danish cities, the origins of Køge precede written history.
-Køge was first recognized as an official market town in 1288, as a contrast to the ecclesiastical center at that time – Roskilde – and was an important merchant town during the late Middle Ages.
+Køge was first recognized as an official market town in 1288, as a Southern contrast to Roskilde, the ecclesiastical center at that time, and was an important merchant town during the late Middle Ages.

 During the local witchhunt, called Køge Huskors (1608–1615), at least 15 people were convicted of witchcraft and burned at the stake.

-Køge suffered during the wars between Denmark and Sweden (1643–1720, → Battle of Køge Bay).
+During the wars between Denmark and Sweden in the period of 1643–1720, the town suffered severely at the Battle of Køge Bay.
 In 1807, the town and surrounding area was the scene of the Battle of Køge between British and Danish troops.
 Køge remained a small town until the late 19th century, when industrial development and population growth began.
 Today, Køge forms the core of the 18th most populous urban area in Denmark.